sjanahan/ActiveReading/FeelingGood/06_Verbal-Judo-Learn_To_Talk_Back_When_You're_Under_the_Fire_of_Criticism.md

 		* You then magnify the importance of the criticism with a series of thinking errors
 		* You might overgeneralize and wrongly conclude your whole life is a series of errors
 		* You might label yourself as a "total goof-up"
-		* Your perfectionist expectation of yourself to feel that you are "worthless", which will lead to depression and a loss of self-esteem
+		* Your perfectionist expectation leads yourself to feel that you are "worthless", which will lead to depression and a loss of self-esteem
 	2. Mad
 		* You stubbornly refuse to admit there is a possibilty you are imperfect because that would mean you are worthless
 		* You hurl insults at the critic, which feels good temporarily
-		* You're well on your way to poisoning the relationship
+		* You're well on your way to poisoning that relationship
 	3. Glad
-		* This requires that you have self-esteem or at least act like you do
+		* This requires that you already have self-esteem or at least can act like you do
 		* It is based on the premise that you are a worthwhile human and have no need to be perfect
 		* When you are criticized, your initial response is __investigative__
 			* Does the criticism contain a grain of truth?